 For the next four days Main Street downtown will host the Main St. Fort Worth Arts Festival.
 The street will be packed with folks standing elbow to easel.
-So, now is a good time to sneak off and explore Fort Worth’s “other” Main Streets: Cowtown’s main drag north of the courthouse and south of the convention center.
+So, now is a good time to sneak off and explore Fort Worth’s “other” Main streets: Cowtown’s main drag north of the courthouse and south of the Water Gardens.

 Let’s start our tour of the “other” Main Streets at the southern end and mosey our way twelve miles north.

-Main Street dead ends at Thornhill Drive at the home of Manny, Moe, and Jack.
+Main Street dead-ends in its 4300 block at Thornhill Drive at the home of Manny, Moe, and Jack.
 As long as we’re here, anyone need spark plugs?

 Two miles north at Morningside Drive, South Main has one of Fort Worth’s few traffic circles.